 Did you know Milford Sound is the wettest inhabited place in New Zealand and one of the wettest places in the world?
 Averaging 182 days of rain every year.

 We also made the decision to stay the night in Te Anau so we could catch an early cruise.
-With Te Anau being only an hour & 40 minutes drive from Milford Sound.
+With Te Anau being only an hour and 40 minutes drive from Milford Sound.
 Spending the night here made it a relatively stress-free journey for us.
 We do not recommend driving from Queenstown in one day.
 The drive is simply too long at over 8 hours return.

 Anyway, we wanted to let you in on the most important factors that affected us when deciding on our Milford Sound cruise.
 There are lots of options, so you’re spoiled for choice.